 Making Community Connections (MC2) Mission:

-Empowering me with the knowledge and skills to use my unique voice effectively and with integrity in co-creating our global public world.
+Empowering me with the knowledge, skills, and dispositions to use my unique voice effectively and with integrity in co-creating our global public world.

 High quality learning for all students